xdit-project/HunyuanVideo/README.md

 If you develop/use HunyuanVideo in your projects, welcome to let us know.

-- V2V and F8 Inference ComfyUI: [ComfyUI-HunyuanVideoWrapper](https://github.com/kijai/ComfyUI-HunyuanVideoWrapper) by [Kijai](https://github.com/kijai)
+- ComfyUI (with support for F8 Inference and Video2Video Generation): [ComfyUI-HunyuanVideoWrapper](https://github.com/kijai/ComfyUI-HunyuanVideoWrapper) by [Kijai](https://github.com/kijai)